virusseq/submission-service/README.md

 - [Overture Maestro](https://github.com/overture-stack/maestro) (Optional) Organize data repositories into an Elasticsearch index
 - [Postgres](https://www.postgresql.org/) Database for data storage

+For development purpose, a `docker-compose.yml` is provided to spin up required services.

 ## Getting started

 To set up the project locally and run it in development mode, follow these steps: